 3. Visit the Imperial Palace and the East gardens for a little bit of history.
 Right next door is the super funky Marunouchi district for super high end shopping and restaurants.
 Nice bit of contrast for you : )

 4. Odaiba is the fun zone with a future science museum (the Mirai museum) with some great interactive displays and challenges for kids.
 Then there's Joypolis, an indoor games center, and Toyota Megaweb if any of your family are into cars.
 Then head over to Venus Fort for some indoor/outdoor shopping.
 This mall is famous for being designed inside as if you're actually outside : )

 5. Spend 1 night at a ryokan with an onsen (hot spring) at a nearby district like Kamakura, Hakone, or Karuizawa.
 Very Japanese and very unique.
 Love it.

 That should get you started Liz.
-Hope it helps : ) over 7 years ago
+Hope it helps : ) about 10 years ago

 Asakusa: as Honor Dargan stated above.
 But I would also mention Asakusa markets is the place to get all your gifts/novelties.
 I would also recommend going to the Kamiya Bar.
 Its best in the evenings and it gets really busy, I went there a few times by myself and just had a great time meeting real Japanese ppl.
 Its a very old bar in Tokyo.